Software-Improvement-Group/sigridci/docs/inbound-api-mendix.md

 POST `/qsm/{customer}`

 #### Info
-Note that this endpoint requires a Sigrid Access Token that is valid for {customer}.
+Note that this endpoint requires a [SIGRID CI Authentication token](authentication-tokens.md) that is valid for {customer}.
 ##### Headers
-    - 'Authorization: Bearer YOUR_TOKEN'
+    - 'Authorization: Bearer YOUR_SIGRID_CI_Auth_TOKEN'
     - `Content-Type: application/json`
 ##### Body
 Json object with the following fields:

-    - appId (to be used to identify the Mendix app)
+    - appId : to be used to identify the Mendix app.

-    - appName (to be used as system name in SigridYou can use the Mendix project name, it will be converted to an acceptable system name)
+    - appName : to be used as system name in Sigrid.
+You can use the Mendix project name, it will be converted to a Sigrid system name.

-    - mendixToken (we prefer the PAT but also support the old API Key.
-In case of an API Key, the userName should match the key)
+    - mendixToken : we prefer the Mendix PAT [Personal Access Token](https://warden.mendix.com) MX model read only.
+There is support for the old API Key.
+In case of an API Key, the userName should match the key

-    - userName ( to be used to send email notifications, not relevant for authentication in case of PAT)
+    - userName : to be used to send status email, not relevant for authentication in case of PAT

 #### Example request